ebkalderon/tower-lsp/FEATURES.md

 This document tracks which features defined in the [Language Server Protocol (LSP) specification][spec] are currently supported by `tower-lsp` and to what degree.
-Please note: the matrices below are kept updated on a best-effort basis and may be out of date on mainline at any given time.
+Please note that this document is provided _as-is_ and will be updated over time on a best-effort basis.
+There is no guarantee that it will always reflect the current reality exactly on the mainline branch.
+However, it should be updated on every `tower-lsp` release at minimum.

 [spec]: https://microsoft.github.io/language-server-protocol/specification